 To ease adoption of verification, this repository provides a TeX Live package tlgpg that ships GnuPG binaries for Windows and MacOS (universal and x86_64).
 It is hosted as part of texlive.info.

-tlmgr --repository http://www.preining.info/tlgpg/ install tlgpg
+tlmgr --repository http://www.texlive.info/tlgpg/ install tlgpg

-There are three steps involved: (i) Tell tlmgr about the new repository:
+There are three steps involved:

-tlmgr repository add http://www.preining.info/tlgpg/ mytlgpgThe final mytlgpg is a free-form tag (one word) that will be used later.
+tlmgr repository add http://www.texlive.info/tlgpg/ mytlgpgThat final word mytlgpg is a free-form tag (one word) that will be used later.
 It can be anything reasonable.